msshashank1997/project-support/README.md

 # Automated GitHub Repository Update System

 This system automatically monitors a GitHub repository for new commits and updates a local deployment when changes are detected.
-It supports both Windows and Linux environments.

 ## Components

 - `Commits.py` - Python script to check for new GitHub commits
-- `update_and_restart.sh` - Linux shell script for continuous monitoring and updates
+- `update_and_restart.sh` - Shell script for continuous monitoring and updates
-- `update_and_reset.ps1` - Windows PowerShell script for continuous monitoring and updates
 - `latest_commit.json` - Stores the latest commit SHA

 ## Prerequisites